ProfX66/ShipLootPlus/README.md

   - Add an additional hud element that allows you to see the exact scrap list and which items you need to make quota (would be disabled by default)
     - Make this new HUD element position configurable
     - Make this new HUD element scale configurable
-  - Add the ability to send data updates to a configurable websocket endpoint via serialized json (would be disabled by default)
+  - ~~Add the ability to send data updates to a configurable websocket endpoint via serialized json (would be disabled by default)~~
+    - This is now handled by another mod [LethalLEDSign](https://thunderstore.io/c/lethal-company/p/ShakePrint/LethalLEDSign/) by ShakePrint

 </details>